-This year Josh has plans to set up technical workshops.
+Josh has plans to set up technical workshops.
 All students will be required to attend certain keynote workshops.
 They can also select others that are of particular relevance to their project.
 Josh hopes that this approach will streamline skills development.

 The approach will accommodate students who need technical skills at different times and at different levels by allowing them to be booked in as needed – and overcome the issue of teaching the same skills on multiple occasions.
 In some instances, students will run a workshop for other students.

 For more details of the types of workshops being considered, see Teaching technical skills for student lead projects.

 Josh is beginning to use this approach with year 9 and 10 classes so that they have had some introduction to developing ideas of interest to them.

 He notes that this approach could also lead to students working across areas within technology.
 Students may come up with a project that combines 3D printing using materials technology or could be working on a project that combines both food processing and digital technologies.

 Bill Boyes, Iain Cook-Bonney, and Tahuna Normal Intermediate School students talk about the wide range of digital technologies they can now make using their new skills....

 Andrew Wills and the students at Bradford Primary School describe how they used their new knowledge in electronics to solve problems in their school....

 Erena Mikaere-Most from Ngāti Rangi Trust and Principal Kim Basse discuss their collaboration and the impetus for this project....